squizzster/check_linux_permissions/README.md

 python check_permissions.py /etc /var /srv
 ```

----
+## Default behaviour

+By default, the tool:

+- scans from `/`
+- behaves like a best-effort `rm -rf` simulator
+- prints only paths that pass the delete check
+- suppresses paths under the current user’s home directory
+- streams results as it walks
+- exits cleanly if piped into tools like `head`
+- exits cleanly on `Ctrl-C`

+That makes the default scan a very strong first-pass audit for permission drift outside normal user-owned space.

 ## What it actually checks

 This is not a naive “find writable files” script.

-It models the things that actually matter on Linux.
+It models the things that actually matter on UNIX/Linux.

 ### Delete checks